persalteas/biorseo/INSTALL.md

 persalteas/biorseo
 yourexamplejobcommandhere
 ```
 You can replace \`pwd\` by the full path of the biorseo/ root folder.
 Here we launch the biorseo image with 4 volumes : A first to give BiORSEO access to the module files, a second to give it access to your input file(s), a third for your trained BayesPairing, and a last for it to output the result files of your job.
-An example job command can be ` ./biorseo.py -i /biorseo/data/fasta/applications.fa  --rna3dmotifs --patternmatch --func B`, so the full run command would be
+Considering you place your input file 'MyFastaFile.fa' into the `data/fasta` folder, an example job command can be ` ./biorseo.py -i /biorseo/data/fasta/myFastaFile.fa  --rna3dmotifs --patternmatch --func B`, so the full run command would be
 ```
 $ docker run -v `pwd`/data/modules:/modules -v `pwd`/data/fasta:/biorseo/data/fasta -v `pwd`/BayesPairing/bayespairing:/byp -v `pwd`/results:/biorseo/results persalteas/biorseo ./biorseo.py -i /biorseo/data/fasta/applications.fa --rna3dmotifs --patternmatch --func B
 ```